Can I Use Pool Chlorine Tablets in My Well? Safety Risks

 Chemical Composition Problems

-Pool chlorine tablets are typically trichlor (trichloroisocyanuric acid), which contains approximately 90% available chlorine and 55% cyanuric acid (CYA) by weight.
+Pool chlorine tablets are typically trichlor (trichloroisocyanuric acid), which contains approximately 90% available chlorine and releases cyanuric acid (CYA) equivalent to about 55% of its weight when dissolved.
 When dissolved, this creates multiple problems:

 Health and Safety Risks